HOW TO SPEND 2 DAYS IN ISTANBUL

 While I have not visited any in Istanbul, I did so on other Turkey trips and can highly recommend them.
 Because 2 days in Istanbul can be crazy and hectic, what better way is there to relax and enjoy than in a Turkish bath where you can end your day with a relaxing massage?

-Hopefully, this 2-day Istanbul itinerary will help you plan your trip.
+Hopefully, this Istanbul itinerary will help you plan your trip and you will have an unforgettable 2 days in Istanbul.